ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

 ## Decision

+For rabbitMQ, configuration changes of additional mailbox listeners should be tracked via event sourcing.
+Event sourcing is desirable as it allows:
+ - Detecting previously removed MailboxListener upon start
+ - Audit of unbind decisions
+ - Enables writing more complex business rules in the future

-We need, upon start, to sanitize bindings, and remove the ones corresponding to mailboxListeners that are not configured, using a name matching strategy.
+We need, upon start, to sanitize bindings, and remove the ones corresponding to mailboxListeners that were removed not configured.

 The queue should not be deleted to prevent message loss.